dianavile/React-intro/README.md

 - corebuilding block for making reusable pieces of HTML.

 2. JSX:
-- React prioritary wrapper among Javascript, to let you build components in a familiar way, using the HTML syntax.
+- React prioritary wrapper among Javascript, to build components in a familiar way, using the HTML syntax.

 3. Styling components:
+- ClassName or Inline styling.

 4. Data handling: State & Props:
-- STATE: to maintain and change data
+- STATE: to maintain and change data.
-- PROPS: to pass data around an Application
+- PROPS: to pass data around an Application.
+(=to allow properties to modify the way the component acts).

 5. Event handling:
 - To have strong interactivity with your users